yixiao-zeng/missoNet/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/missoNet)](https://CRAN.R-project.org/package=missoNet)
 <!-- badges: end -->

-# missoNet: Multi-Task Regression and Conditional Network Estimation with Missing Values in the Tasks
+# missoNet: Missingness in Multi-Task Regression with Network Estimation

-`missoNet` is an R package that fits penalized multi-task Gaussian regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the coefficients of a set of predictor variables for all tasks and the conditional response network structure given all predictor variables, via penalized maximum likelihood in an undirected conditional Gaussian graphical model.
+`missoNet` is an R package that fits penalized multi-task regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the coefficients of a set of predictor variables for all tasks and the conditional response network structure given all predictors, via penalized maximum likelihood in an undirected conditional Gaussian graphical model.
 In contrast to most penalized multi-task regression (conditional graphical lasso) methods, `missoNet` has the capability of obtaining estimates even when the response data is corrupted by missing values.
 The method automatically